EFForg/design/Research.md

 Good news!
 You don't need to set up some elaborate test in order to conduct research.
 You really only need a small number of users to effectively test products.
 [This article](https://www.nngroup.com/articles/why-you-only-need-to-test-with-5-users/) by the Nielson Norman Group tells you why.

 Consider recruiting users at conferences, trainings, public events, or via social media.
 You can also use a service like [Userbrain](https://userbrain.net/) to find volunteers.

+### Set goals
+What are you trying to accomplish with your test?
+What specific features or flows are you testing?
+What insights do you hope to gain?

 ### Build a survey
 ### Build a script
 ### Create a paper prototype